 Respondus with Pearson MyLab

-To link to a Pearson MyLab course to Respondus Monitor, go to your Moodle course page and navigate to the LockDown Browser Dashboard.
+To link to a Pearson MyLab course to Respondus Monitor, go to your Canvas course page and navigate to the LockDown Browser Dashboard.
 Select "About LockDown Browser" and then choose the "Other Systems" tab.
 Expand the section for "Pearson MyLab" and copy the code shown (the code is unique for each instructor).
-Return to the MyLab course (not Moodle) and use “Enter Code” to complete the linking.
+Return to the MyLab course (not Canvas) and use “Enter Code” to complete the linking.

 To assist faculty in verifying student identity in online courses, the University of New Orleans partners with ProctorU, a nationally-recognized leader in online exam proctoring services.
 ProctorU provides a convenient, affordable, and secure way for students to complete exams from any location using a computer, webcam, and reliable internet connection.